Sylvan-Flores/Sylvan-Flores/README.md

 * I'm a little shy at first and most likely would never initiate a conversation
 * I'm absolutely terrible at social cues, it would help me *a lot* to let me know if i accidentally offend or hurt you
 * Trust me my chatting style isn't like what you're seeing, i tend to use quite a lot of capitalized words, emojis, emoticons and exclaimations when talking 😭 (i don't use tonetags much but i can if you need me to)
+* All my words of affection are entirely platonic, tell me if it discomfort you

 ***